 A bridge loan is interim financing for an individual or business until permanent or the next stage of financing can be obtained.
 Money from the new financing is generally used to "take out" (i.e. to pay back) the bridge loan, as well as other capitalization needs.
 Bridge loans are typically more expensive than conventional financing because of a higher interest rate, points and other costs that are amortized over a shorter period, and various fees and other "sweeteners" (such as equity participation by the lender in some loans).
 To compensate for the additional risk the lender may require cross-collateralization and a lower loan-to-value ratio.
 On the other hand they are typically arranged quickly with relatively little documentation.Bullet loan -

 Type of balloon loan in which only interest is paid for the duration of loan; the principal is paid at the end of the loan as one lump sum payment.Club loan -

-Loan which is syndicated by the borrower, acting as arranger and agent of its own deal and using its relationship banks.
+A loan which is syndicated by the borrower, acting as arranger and agent of its own deal and using its relationship banks.
 There may be different structures, but documentation will be identical with the different banks.Commercial loans to the constituent entities and municipal formations of the Russian Federation -

-Banking arrangement which allows for the loan amount to be withdrawn, repaid, and redrawn again in any manner and any number of times, until the arrangement expires.Secured loan -
+A Banking arrangement which allows for the loan amount to be withdrawn, repaid, and redrawn again in any manner and any number of times, until the arrangement expires.Secured loan -

 is a part of funds provided in the form of a syndicated loan.
 Different tranches of one loan can be denominated in different currencies, have different interest rates, tenors and other material parameters defined by organizers.Term loan -

 Short-term (usually for one to five years) loan payable in a fixed number of equal installments (usually semiannually) over the term of the loan.